unicate/mysql-shell-migrations/README.md

 Then edit .config with your favorite text editor.

+Set the absolute path to the mysql binary.
+Usually it's something like `/usr/bin/mysql`, `/usr/sbin/mysql` or `/usr/local/mysql`.
+If you don't know try `which` or `whereis` commands.

+In this example it is configured for MAMP under the following path:

+    /Applications/MAMP/Library/bin/mysql

 Make sure the MYSQL root user and password are set correctly.
 You can leave the rest unchanged.

     ROOT_USER="root"